Hajji11/Hajji11/README.md

 - 👋 Hi, I’m @Hajji11
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and AI
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming and AI
 - 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me ...